Skip to main content

 A TSI near 45 places Snail Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 The lake bottoms out at 30 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 At 158 acres, Snail Lake fits the Minnesota median for monitored lakes, with 2.4 miles of shoreline.
 Snail Lake ranks 4 of 49 in Ramsey County, putting it in the upper tier of locally monitored lakes.

 Snail Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
-The fishery includes walleye alongside the lake's other 11 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 11 documented species — a notable draw for Minnesota anglers.
 A documented public access point at Snail Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Ice-out has been recorded 13 times at Snail Lake, with a median around Apr 4.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-16.
 Grade methodology: LakeGrade methodology.